andyfitzsuse/osam/README.md

 ### Status ?

-Currently OSAM is a very simple VUE.js app that is being bundled in Electron for distribution as an offline app The assets hosted in this repo are for testing only.
-Ideally OSAM can work as a DAM for various projects.
+Currently OSAM is a very simple VUE.js app that is being bundled in Electron for distribution as an offline app.

+The example files hosted in this repo are for testing only.
+Ideally OSAM will work as a DAM for various projects using their own files.

 - [x] live SVG styling with external CSS